iLott15/iLott15/README.md

 </center>

-#### "Art is manipulation, use your imagination." - Bono.
+<h3> "Art is manipulation, use your imagination." - Bono.</h3>

-- I always believed that the world without imagination, would be a sadder world.
+<p> "I always believed that the world without imagination, would be a sadder world.
 Technology and music prove to us that what we most have to have is imagination.
-So, imagine!
+So, imagine!" </p>